jeffpar/pcjs.v1/README.md

 3. Make changes
 4. Run "grunt" to build new versions of the apps (eg, "/versions/pcjs/1.xx.yy/pc.js")

+You might also want to check out the blog post on [PCjs Coding Conventions](/blog/2014/09/30/).

-However, you may want to skip step #2 until you're ready to start testing the new version.
+You may also want to skip step #2 until you're ready to start testing the new version.
 Depending on the nature of your changes, it may be better to manually edit the version number in only a few machine XML files for testing, leaving the rest of the XML files pointing to the previous version.
 Run "grunt promote" when the new version is much closer to being released.